stefanobaghino-da/daml/daml-lf/spec/transaction.rst

 In the following *dev* transaction version will refer to a transaction version associated to a *dev* language version and *stable* transaction version will refer to a transaction version associated to a non-*dev* language version.

-Unlike the serialization format of a *dev* transaction version which can be changed freely without compatibility considerations, the serialization format of a *stable* transaction version cannot be changed or associated to a different language version once introduced.
+The serialization format of a *stable* transaction version cannot be changed or associated to a different language version once introduced.
+In contrast, the serialization format of a *dev* transaction version can be changed freely without compatibility considerations.

 An consumer compliant with this specification does not have to provide any support for *dev* transaction version.
 It must however accept